 The Canadian Brain Research Strategy (CBRS) has been developed through a series of workshops that brought together scientists, ethicists and other stakeholders from across Canada (see History page).
-It is an evolving process, however, the current consensus is to focus on three transformative initiatives:
+It is an evolving process, however, the current consensus is to focus on four transformative initiatives:

 1. National Transdisciplinary Training Platform

 Young Canadians are tomorrow’s leaders in academia, health care and industry, and they will ensure that advances in brain research broadly inform a knowledge-based society.
 But to make breakthrough discoveries about how the brain learns, remembers and adapts, Canada needs to equip a new generation of scientists to do transdisciplinary neuroscience and mental health research.
 A national training platform will create a shared language among biologists, physical and computational scientists, and social scientists, and will break down the barriers between scientific disciplines that impede progress.
 It will also build capacity in neuroscience-related areas of ethics, law and policy to empower the design of studies and translation of new discoveries for the benefit of everyone.
 Finally, it will ensure Canada’s neuroscience future reflects the nation’s diversity.